Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 But seldom do we take a moment to question why do we actually have that dream in first place ?
 Is it really what I want and if yes, then why do I even want it ?
 Is it something which 'I' would like to have or is it something years of co-inhabiting this society has implanted in me ?

-The other day a colleague put forward a thought I rather found amusing but was put forward in all seriousness, ‘we'll all be married when we meet next after college ends.’ well, it may or may not happen but I begged to ask why do you feel like marriage is something so big that you need to talk about it like it's a certainty of life we all need to go through ?
-Why isn't it just a another thing which we ‘can’ do if we feel we want to ?<br/>
+The other day a colleague put forward a thought I rather found amusing but was put forward in all seriousness, ‘we'll all be married by the time we next meet.’ well, it may or may not happen but I begged to ask why do you feel like marriage is something so big that you need to talk about it ?
+Why do you feel like it's a certainty of life we all need to go through ?
+Why isn't it just another thing which we ‘can’ do if want to ?<br/>
 I find it funny when I’m laughed at when I say I might never get married or have kids.
-And that’s society’s conditioning in action.
+That’s society’s conditioning in action.
 Indian one presents marriage as a norm so people find the idea of never getting married funny.

-And that made me realise the way we think has been in large parts conditioned by the society we live in.
+These conversations made me realise that the way we think has been in large parts conditioned by the society we live in.<br/>
 Getting a job.
 Getting married and then having kids is a given.
-What we think our freedom, particularly in Indian Society, is in getting to choose the chronology of these events.
+What we think our freedom, particularly in Indian Society, lies in getting to choose the chronology of these events.
 To choose when we want things to happen in life.
 It seems like we have forgotten that we can also question why do we even want these landmarks to take place in first place ?<br/>
 And when I observe human nature, I find these preconceived notions rather funny.
 <br/>
 <br/>
 <br/>
-It's not just about landmarks, somewhere down the lane we let society's expectations of us creep into our lives and decide our dreams for us.
+And it's not just about landmarks, somewhere down the lane we let society's expectations of us creep into our lives and decide our dreams for us.

-From childhood, what our standards of achievement means ?
+From childhood, what do our standards of achievement mean ?
 Getting 90% ?
-You want to tell me one who failed is actually not intelligent then ?
+You want to tell me one who failed is actually not intelligent then ?<br/>

-Our standards of what beauty means ?
-Remember tall, fair, handsome man with 6 figure salary in matrimonial ads ?
+Growing up what do our standards of beauty mean ?
+Do you remember the words tall, fair, handsome man with 6 figure salary in matrimonial ads ?

 Need something more personal ?<br/>
 Our standard of getting into Medical College ?
 Getting MBBS is lucky but getting into Dentistry (BDS) is to be looked down upon ?
 Why ?
 Who decided for us what is better and what is worse ?
 Why is one thing better than the other ?
 Why did you let someone else decide what is it that would make you happy ?